 - iCloud Photo Library uploads videos and Photo Stream not.

 I bet you've better understand how iCloud Photo Library and Photo Stream work now, hope this will help you experience a better photos management.
-If you’ve find out any interesting points to share, feel free to leave in comment.
+If you’ve found out any interesting points to share, feel free to leave in the comment.